The ‘Needs to Know’

 Firstly the Manor House close by the church.
 Unfortunately the gates mean you can’t get a great view…

 At the time of the Doomsday Book in 1086 AD the Manor House was owned by The Crown.
 In 1156 Henry II granted it to Richard Camvill.
 During the Civil War it was reputed that King Charles was hidden within the house.
-Allegedly it is said to have had a Priest’s room as well as an underground escape route to the church.
+Allegedly it’s said to have had a Priest’s room as well as an underground escape route to the church

 6. Next to the Manor House is The Courthouse

 The oldest part of this building dates from about 1500.
-As well as being the Manorial Court House it was also a house.
+As well as being the Manorial Court House, it was also lived in.
 It’s unknown which room was used as the courtroom

 7. Now we turn around & across the other side of The Square to see an imposing building called The Lovells

-The Lovells is an 18th century building named after the Lords of the Manor.
-It was probably built much earlier & then altered.
+The Lovells is an 18th century property named after the Lords of the Manor.
+It was probably built much earlier & subsequently altered

 These four cottages are known as The Monks Cottages.
 They date from the 17th Century but have been altered since then.
 They are reputed to have been lodgings for priests or monks when visiting the church